 The cities of Petoskey and Harbor Springs and the Village of Mackinaw City are the only jurisdictions in Emmet County with public water systems.
-The Village of Pellston recently began planning efforts for the development of a municipal water system.
 Limited areas within Little Traverse, West Traverse and Bear Creek townships are served by their neighboring municipalities.
 With much of Emmet County's population spread throughout rural areas, many individuals and businesses rely on private drinking water wells and septic systems.

 Municipal sewage systems are provided in the more populated areas in the County.